cloudevents/spec/cloudevents/working-drafts/xml-format.md

 * The [Data](#3-data) section defines the container for the data portion of a CloudEvent.

-* The [Envelope](#4-envelope) section defines an XML element for CloudEvents attributes and an associated media type.
+* The [Envelope](#4-envelope) section defines an XML element to contain CloudEvent context attributes and data.

-* The [Batch](#5-xml-batch-format) section describes how multiple CloudEvents can be packaged into a single XML document.
+* The [Batch](#5-xml-batch-format) section describes how multiple CloudEvents can be packaged into a single XML element.

 ### 1.1.
 Conformance